Rented penguins and $300,000 dinners: The wildest holiday requests from the super rich

 They hoped to fly via private jet to Siberia's Baikal Airport, then take a helicopter to Olkhon Island within Lake Baikal where they would meet a master fisherman.

-This side trip proved to be very tricky to accomplish in one day, due to potential weather and delays.
+This side trip proved to be very tricky to accomplish in one day, due to potential weather delays.

 "Chances were high they might end up having to stay in Ulan-Ude or Olkhon Island, or not even get off the ground at all."